Rob Glew

 No Spoilers: Grocery supply chain traceability and food waste

 With Javad Nasiry (McGill University).
 This paper examines the challenges posed to equity by food waste, where millions of tonnes of potential edible food is wasted while people go hungry.
 Specifically, we investigate the role of supply chain traceability systems (such as those with Blockchain as an underlying technology) in reducing perishable food waste from over-ordering and processing errors.
-We determine the conditions under which economic and social incentives align to maximise the value of traceability and propose policy changes to encourage this behavior.
+We determine the conditions under which economic and social incentives align to maximize the value of traceability and propose policy changes to encourage this behavior.
+View this paper on SSRN.

-Working paper, under preparation for submission to Management Science Q4 2024
+Working paper, under preparation for submission to Management Science Q3 2025

 • April 2024